Engineering, control and longitudinal readout of Floquet qubits: Numerical approach for the Two-tone Floquet study

 \section{Numerical approach for the Two-tone Floquet study}

 To obtain the quasiphase spectra in \cref{Figure_XGate_Floquet_Qubits}(c), we build the propagator associated with \cref{TLS_FLoquet_with_Drive} for each ratio $\omega_{d1}/\omega_{d2}=p/q$.
 For a fixed numerator $p$, we sweep the denominator $q$ and simulate the time dynamics over the period $2\pi p/\omega_{d1}$.
 For a TLS, diagonalization of the propagator then yields two eigenvalues on the unit circle, which correspond to two quasiphases in $\left[-\pi,\pi\right]$.
-Because of a sign ambiguity of the eigenvalues of the propagator, we fold the quasiphases in the interval $\left[-\pi/2,\pi/2\right]$ to obtain the data points.
-In \cref{Figure_Appendix_A_MMFT_Spectrum} we reproduce \cref{Figure_XGate_Floquet_Qubits}(c) now with 15 numerators to pinpoint the avoided crossing.\\
+For the purposes of visualization, we fold the quasiphases in the interval $\left[-\pi/2,\pi/2\right]$ to obtain the data points.
+In \cref{Figure_Appendix_A_MMFT_Spectrum} we reproduce \cref{Figure_XGate_Floquet_Qubits}(c) with 15 numerators to pinpoint the avoided crossing.\\